asmelashteka/twitteradvancedsearch/README.md

 need Twitter API credentials.
 Check [Twitter oauth overview](https://dev.twitter.com/oauth/overview) for details.
 After obtaining credentials, modify the `credentials.py` by substituting the corresponding fields.
-You can specifiy multiple credentials.
+You can specify multiple credentials.
 To use a specific credential, run the script with the flag `--raw` or `-r` for short and the corresponding dictionary key in `credentials.py`.